 Jemma Purdey joined the IRIP board in 2007 after a stint as guest editor a few years earlier.
 Her interest in Indonesia came via her passion for human rights causes beginning in the early 1990s and an interest in knowing more about our near neighbours.
 Jemma has spent extended periods of time travelling, studying and researching in Indonesia.
 She wrote a PhD on anti-Chinese violence in Indonesia during the last years of the New Order and after reformasi and she is author of From Vienna to Yogyakarta: The life of Herb Feith, UNSW Press, Sydney 2011.
-Until his sudden death in 2001, Herb Feith was one of Inside Indonesia’s earliest and long-time supporters.
-Jemma is a researcher in the School of Political and Social Inquiry at Monash University.
+Until his sudden death in 2001, Herb Feith was one of Inside Indonesia’s earliest supporters.
+Jemma is a researcher at the Alfred Deakin Research Institute, Deakin University.

 Anton Lucas is Treasurer of the IRIP Board.
 He arrived in Yogyakarta from the University of Hawaii 's East West Center in late 1969 on an Indonesian language semester study programme and it changed his life forever.
 He wrote a PhD on the independence struggle of 1945 on Java's north coast, and has since taught in Indonesia , in Makassar (1984-85), and in Yogya (1990-92).
 After Inside Indonesia started in the mid-1980s, he signed up his wife Kadar's extended Yogya family and a Catholic nunnery in Central Java as subscribers.
 Kadar's family were interrogated by intelligence officers, and the nuns were accused of spreading banned Marxist teachings.
 Indonesia has changed a lot since then, but the magazine maintains its commitment to social justice, and what is happening at the grass roots level in the largest Muslim country in the world which is Australia 's closest neighbour.
 Anton teaches Asian Studies and Indonesian at Flinders University, and does research on agrarian and environmental issues.